 Underneath the old city (Eski Van) are the remains of Tushpa, the ancient capital of the kingdom of Urartu.
 While the Assyrians referred to this rival state as Urartu, it was known to the Hebrews and in the Bible as Ararat (Jeremiah 51:27).
-The Urartians themselves referred to their state as Biainili, also spelled Biaineli, from which the Armenian Van was derived.
-The kingdom of Urartu or Ararat flourished from the 13th to the 7th centuries BC and was a strong opponent of Assyrian power.
-An indication of their power is the fact that Jeremiah calls upon the kingdom of Ararat to come up against Babylon.
-Eventually, the kingdom came to an end when subsequent waves of Cimmerians, Scythians, and Medes raided Urartu.
+The Urartians themselves referred to their state as Biainili, also spelt Biaineli, from which the Armenian Van was derived.
+The kingdom of Urartu or Ararat flourished from the 13th to the 7th centuries BCE and was a strong opponent of Assyrian power.
+An indication of their power is the fact that the prophet Jeremiah calls upon the kingdom of Ararat to come up against Babylonia.
+Eventually, the kingdom came of Urartu to an end when subsequent waves of Cimmerians, Scythians, and Medes raided Urartu.

 Sights and Photos of Van & Akdamar